rsuite/rsuite/docs/pages/guide/intl/en-US/index.md

-# Internationalization
+# Installation

-The language in the React Suite component defaults to English.
-If you need to set another language, you can configure it with `<CustomProvider>`.
+The locale in the React Suite component defaults to English.
+If you need to set another locale, you can configure it with `<CustomProvider>`.

 ## Usage

+### Configure locale

 ```jsx
 import CustomProvider from 'rsuite/lib/CustomProvider';